- What is Japanese Wagyu?

 Can you buy wagyu in the U.S?

 This wasn’t always the case, and it is still somewhat rare.
-But in 2012 restrictions were lifted and shipping methods approved by Japanese wagyu producers.
+But in 2012 restrictions were lifted and shipping methods approved by Japanese wagyu producers to allow import into foreign countries.

 How do you pronounce wagyu?